 where $p$ is the pressure.
 In order to absorb the constrained scalar that multiplies the matter, we define

 By expressing the action in terms of the new metric, we find

 We can notice that the term proportional to the Planck mass square in the coefficient of the kinetic term has a wrong sign, implying that the field might become a ghost if this term dominates.
 This is interesting, as the Einstein frame analysis never indicates the presence of a ghost degree of freedom.
 However, we should keep in mind that the theory also has non-minimal coupling, which affects the counting of the degrees of freedom.
 In particular, after performing the analysis, one should find a result that matches the number and type of the degrees of freedom found in the Jordan or Einstein frame.
+In other words, the theory has a healthy scalar mode.
 Another notable feature is that the mass term has effectively become the cosmological constant in the minimal frame.